anuraghazra/github-readme-stats/readme.md

 ### Exclude archived repositories

-You can use `?exclude_archived=true` parameter to exclude individual repositories.
+You can use `?exclude_archived=true` parameter to exclude archived repositories.

 This feature is **disabled** by default.